DenaJGibbon/GibbonSourcesOfVarianceModels/README.md

 R Code for Clink et al. A multivariate analysis of female Bornean gibbon calls reveals substantial inter-individual variation and site-level variation in trill rate

-To be submitted to the Proceedings of the Royal Society B
+Submitted to the journal Behavioral Ecology

 Data will be provided upon publication